Fine structure from normal iterability: Standard bicephali

-\begin{dfn} The \emph{$(\om_1+1)$-iteration game} for a bicephalus $B$ is defined in the obvious manner, with players I and II building a putative degree-maximal tree on $B$, player I choosing the extenders and player II the branches, with player II having to ensure wellfoundedness. \emph{Iteration strategies} and \emph{iterability} associated to the game are then as usual. \end{dfn}
+\begin{dfn} The \dfnemph{$(\om_1+1)$-iteration game} for a bicephalus $B$ is defined in the obvious manner, with players I and II building a putative degree-maximal tree on $B$, player I choosing the extenders $E^\Tt_\alpha$, and $\exitside^\Tt_\alpha$, when it is ambiguous, and player II the branches, with player II having to ensure wellfoundedness. \dfnemph{Iteration strategies} and \dfnemph{iterability} associated to the game are then as usual. \end{dfn}